 65 addresses many of the limitations of previous likelihood-free methods.
 First, it involves no costly MCMC or rejection sampling,

-66 which makes the inference phase lightning fast.
+66 which makes inference lightning fast (once the network is trained).
 Second, it involves no fixed summary statistics, but instead learns the most

 67 informative representation of the data in an end-to-end manner.
 Third, the method is fully Bayesian, as it directly learns